wp-plugins/participants-database/readme.txt

 You can put a link to the single record in the participant list by defining the page on which the `[pdb_single]` is placed, and the column where you want the link to appear.
 In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your `[pdb_single]` shortcode is.
 Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
 You can set the link on any text field or an image field.

 If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".
-You must use the "detailed" list template for this to work.
+Set the field to "read only" so it can't be edited.

 If you are good with CSS, you can easily make the link look like a button.

+= Determining Which Fields are Shown by Each Shortcode =

+Each of the 4 main shortcodes (signup, record, list and single) can show any or all of the fields you have defined, depending on the settings on the "manage database fields" page.
+For the signup, record and single shortcodes, only fields in groups marked "display" will be shown.
+The signup shortcode also only shows fields that have "signup" checked.
+The list shortcode only shows fields that have a non-zero "display" value.

+Each of these 4 shortcodes can also determine which fields to show in the shortcode itself by using the "fields" attribute.
+This attribute is a comma-separated list of field names to show in the shortcode.
+This makes it easy to have different sets of fields appear on different pages, or to create different signup forms for different pages.
+For example: `[pdb_signup fields="first_name,last_name,address,city,country,email,newsletter"]`

+By using custom templates, you can have even more control over how things are displayed by the shortcode.
+These templates are very similar to the templates that a WordPress theme uses. <a id="thankyou"></a>

-= Form Templates =
+= Setting Up the Signup Form "Thank You" Page =

-All shortcodes now use a template to determine how they are presented.
-Plugin default templates are found in the "templates" directory in the plugin directory.

-If you want to customize your template, copy the template file you want to use as a starting point to a "templates" directory in your theme:  `wp-content/themes/your-theme/templates/`.
-Create the directory if it doesn't exist; if it does exist, just place the the template file in there.
-IMPORTANT: if you modify the templates in the shortcode directory, your changes will be lost when you upgrade the plugin.
-Copy them to your theme directory in a directory named "templates."
-The path will look something like this: `(WP ROOT)/wp-content/themes/yourtheme/templates/pdb-signup-customtemplate.php`

-Template files use the naming convention: pdb-{shortcode name}-{template name}.php.
-So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.

-The default template files include comments to help you develop your own templates easily.

-= Single Record Templates =

-**Please Note:** As of version 1.4 the way the single record template works has changed.
-It is now consistent with the other templates, but different from the way it worked before.
-The old templates will still work, but you should update them to the new way of doing things.
-If you look at your custom template and the pdb-single-default.php template provided, you'll easily see how to convert it to the new way of doing the templates.

-Templates for the single record shortcode include an array that can be used to prevent any fields from displaying.
-Let's say you wanted to exclude the city, state and postcode.
-In that case the array would be filled with those names like this:

-`$exclude = array('city','state','postcode');`

-These fields will now be excluded from the display.
-The template offers many other opportunities to customize the output of the `[pdb_single]` shortcode to match your theme.
+To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
+Place the `[pdb_signup_thanks]` shortcode on that page to display the thank you message.
+You don't have to use the shortcode, but it gives you a way to thank them using their name.

+It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.<a id="hidden"></a>

 = Hidden Signup Fields =